ZACKHADD/Data_Codes_Steps/Overview Subjects/Interviews/dbt & snowflake.md

       database: "{{ env_var('SNOWFLAKE_CI_DATABASE', 'CI_DATABASE') }}"
       warehouse: "{{ env_var('SNOWFLAKE_CI_WAREHOUSE', 'DBT_CI_WH') }}"
       schema: "{{ var('ci_schema', 'DBT_CI_DEFAULT') }}"
+      # threads are used for concurency
       threads: 2
+      # Client_session argument is used to auto_suspend the waerehouse once the job done
       client_session_keep_alive: false
+      # Query tags are so important for monitoring and see the queries executed by dbt in snowflake UI and query history
       query_tag: dbt_ci

     # Production environment